Juanpe/SkeletonView/README.md

 // It calculates how many cells need to populate whole tableview
 ```

- So you only need to specify the cell identifier for cells.
-This method doesn't have default implementation
+There is only one method you need to implement to let Skeleton know the cell identifier.
+This method doesn't have default implementation:
  ``` swift
  func collectionSkeletonView(_ skeletonView: UITableView, cellIdenfierForRowAt indexPath: IndexPath) -> ReusableCellIdentifier
  ```